 But you’re not alone friend.

-If like me, you’re an external processor and need to talk it out to get it out, go ahead – there are no rules – except the golden one – and even that can be flexed at a time like this.
+If you’re an external processor like me and need to talk it out to get it out, go ahead – there are no rules – except the golden one – and even that can be flexed at a time like this.

 We get to play the cancer card – it’s a get out of jail free card for cancer survivors, so it’s yours to wield with abandon!

 If you’re a quiet reflector, churning your thoughts inside like the silent cogs of a clock, churn away friend, churn away.
-Just make sure you come up for air and cup of tea every now and then.
+Just make sure you come up for air and a cup of tea every now and then.